RaisaBernardes/landing-page/README.md

 # landing-page

-- Responsive
+- A responsive landing page using a mobile-first approach with CSS grid.
-- Cards effects
+- Cards effect.